 - Provide and promote sustainable products to help the physical and social development of children. - Look at the full life cycle of all products that it provides.
-Our aims, are when possible to up cycle, reuse, and to recycle.
+Our aims are when possible, to upcycle, reuse, and to recycle.
 With a view to limiting our carbon footprint. - The national biodiversity plan is an integral part of our charity's ethos.
-Educational and practical projects which align with this document will be planed and delivered. - Our policy is to put the child first, and to deliver projects that have multiple benefits to both the child's physical and mental health needs and to the environment. - To provide goodwill and acknowledge publicly the organisations who support our charity. - To promote wellbeing in the communities that we operate. - Education programmes will be child appropriate and where will possible have a STEM (Science, Technology, Engineering and Maths) promotion
+Educational and practical projects which align with this document will be planned and delivered. - Our policy is to put the child first, and to deliver projects that have multiple benefits to both the child's physical and mental health needs and to the environment. - To provide goodwill and acknowledge publicly the organisations who support our charity. - To promote wellbeing in the communities that we operate. - Education programmes will be child appropriate and where will possible have a STEM (Science, Technology, Engineering and Maths) promotion

 Our sustainability strategy is managed, delivered and measured in line with our finances.
-Actions that we have taken will be noted in our board meetings and summarised in our annual report.
+Actions that we have taken will be noted in our Board meetings and summarised in our annual report.
+Read more about our Sustainable Programmes.